nkoster/gpgchat/README.md

 ![alt text](https://raw.githubusercontent.com/nkoster/gpgchat/master/upload.png "gpgchat")

-Super simple bash script that enables a PGP (GnuPG) encrypted chat between two hosts, when the script is used on both hosts.
+Simple bash script that enables a PGP (GnuPG) encrypted chat between two hosts, when the script is used on both hosts.

 You can also exchange files, encrypted, during a chat session.